 Sleeps 4 - 2 Bedrooms

-A very thoughtfully and well equipped new kitchen with an electric fan cooker and ceramic hob, a dishwasher, fridge and a freezer, microwave -plenty of storage and work surfaces and you will find the essentials in the cupboard.
-There is also a washing machine and a tumble dryer.
+A very thoughtfully and well equipped new kitchen with an electric fan cooker and ceramic hob, a dishwasher, fridge and a freezer, plenty of storage and work surfaces and you will find the essentials in the cupboard.
+There is also a washing machine.

 The dining room has oak beams and an oak dining table and chairs with an electric stove.